Rai-Sama/Unix_Shell/README.md

 # Unix_Shell
-This is my mini project for the course Operating Systems (Sem-IV)
+* This is my mini project for the course "Operating Systems" of semester-4 of B.E.

-The project simulates a UNIX shell and is written in C
+* The project simulates a UNIX shell and is written in C

 ## Background
 A Unix shell is a command-line interpreter (CLI) or shell that provides a command line user interface for Unix-like operating systems.
 The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.
 Users typically interact with a Unix shell using a terminal emulator; however, direct operation via serial hardware connections or Secure Shell are common for server systems.
 All Unix shells provide filename wildcarding, piping, command substitution, variables and control structures for condition-testing and iteration.